JAIDHEER007/Random-Programs/Folder with Present Date/readme.md

 # Present Date.bat
 ## What is the use of this batch script?
 ### If you want to create a folder with present date as name with ease, use this batch script.
-With a click it creates a folder with name as system date.
+With a click it creates a folder with system date as name.
-### So, basically it creates a folder with system date.
+### So, basically it creates a folder.
 But where??
 ### It does it in the folder where the batch script is located.
 #### if you want to change it, you can by changing path variables in the program.